se-edu/rcs/README.md

   >It's common practice to write commit message in imperative mood.<br>
   e.g. `Add abc.txt` rather than `Added abc.txt` or `Adding abc.txt`.
 * Push the commit to your fork.
 * Create a PR from your fork to this repo.
-The PR name should be `Added YourFileName` e.g. `Added JayYong.txt`.
+The PR name should be `Add YourFileName` e.g. `Add JayYong.txt`.
 * When the PR is ready, add a comment with the text `Ready for review`.

 ### Create a PR using GitHub Flow `[LO-PrGitHubFlow]`